MehrdadSamadishadlou/Python_for_Beginners/projects.md

-# Second Project: Student Grade Analysis
+# Thw Second Project: Student Grade Analysis

 Overview:
 This program analyzes student grade data from a CSV file containing 20 students' grades across 8 courses.
 The program allows the user to explore and output the data in various ways through a command line interface.